Authorities working to ID body pulled from a creek in Coosa

-Authorities are still trying to identify a body that was found in a creek between Alabama Highway and the Floyd County Wildlife Association property facility off Georgia 100 North in Coosa on Sunday night.
+Authorities are still trying to identify a body that was found in a creek between Alabama Highway and the Floyd County Wildlife Association facility off Ga.
+100 North in Coosa on Sunday night.

 Floyd County Coroner Gene Proctor said a property owner was walking his land when he saw what he thought might have been a dead animal in the creek.